 Sunnyvale is one of the main cities for Silicon Valley homes.
 Centrally located near many of the high-tech companies with cute “downtown” on Murphy Street and a rapidly expanding shopping district next to Murphy street.
-Click here for additional information about the Sunnyvale community.
+Click here for additional information about the Sunnyvale community and schools.

 The annual median price declined by 8.1% during 2019 after increasing 9.2% in 2018 and are still slightly higher than 2017.
 The annual increase in the median price for Sunnyvale homes has averaged 6.6% per year since 1998 (CAGR).

-Market demand declined significantly in 1H2019.
-The average days on market (red line) returned to historic lows after an increased from around 15 days up to 23 days, a 50% increase, however still at historic low levels.
-The average final sales vs. list price (blue line) shows an increase to 4.9% after a 2019 dip to 2.6% compared to around 10% over the past six years.
-Demand is still at strong levels.
+Market demand declined in 2019.
+The average days on market (red line) returned to historic lows after an increased from around 15 days up to 23 days, a 50% increase, however are still at historically low levels.
+The average final sales vs. list price (blue line) shows an increase to 4.9% after a 2019 dip to 2.6% compared to around 9-13% over the past six years.
+Overall, demand is still at historically strong levels.

-The supply of New Listings declined by 9% in 1H2019 compared to the same period last year, however 2018 saw a spike in New Listings.
-The current level in 2019 is slightly higher than 2013-17.
-The number of Closed Sales also declined significantly by nearly 20%, which is on-track to be the lowest number in 20 years.
+The supply of New Listings (blue line) declined significantly during the first half of 2020.
+I expect this to return to near-normal during the second half.
+The number of Closed Sales (red line) also declined significantly the lowest number in 20 years.

-The $/sqft is in the $800/sqft to $1,600/sqft range.
-The amount varies by home size.
+The $ per SQFT varies significantly by size of home.
 The above chart gives you an idea of the range of home sizes and their corresponding $/sqft.
 Each dot represents a Closed Sale in 2019 with an annual average of $1,089 per SQFT.

-The Quarterly Median Price chart provides a little more insight into the 20-year trend in home values.
+The Quarterly Median Price chart provides insight into the 20-year trend in home values.
 Our current market cycle started in 2012 and peaked during the first half of 2018.
-The 1H2019 decline appears to be a return to 2017 levels.
+2019 is a return to 2017 levels.

 Monthly Median Prices shows more volatility due to seasonality and smaller number of sales.
 Jumps in prices typically occur during the Mar-May high-season with buyers looking to move in time for the new school year.